process-analytics/bpmn-visualization-R/cran-comments.md

-# bpmnVisualizationR 0.3.0.9000
+# bpmnVisualizationR 0.3.1

-This is a re-submission.
+This is a new submission.
 In this version, we have:

 * Corrected the URLs and removed the `LazyData` field in the [DESCRIPTION](DESCRIPTION) file.
 * Added a new file ([WORDLIST](inst/WORDLIST)) to allow custom words with `spelling` package.